mgherghi/Warez/README.md

 ## Decentralized local GIT
 - [git-ssb (Git over Secure-Scuttlebutt)](https://anonym.to/?https://github.com/noffle/git-ssb-intro) - Learn git-ssb: a decentralized GitHub alternative, you could also [combine it with Tor](https://anonym.to/?https://handbook.scuttlebutt.nz/faq/misc/tor).
 - [Radicle](https://anonym.to/?https://www.radicle.xyz/) - A decentralized alternative to GitHub built on IPFS.
-- [Mango](https://anonym.to/?https://github.com/axic/mango) - Cmbines Ethereum with IPFS or Swarm as a backend for Git.
+- [Mango](https://anonym.to/?https://github.com/axic/mango) - Combines Ethereum with IPFS or Swarm as a backend for Git.

 **[`^        back to top        ^`](#readme)**